 Of course he does, Vivenna thought, standing.
 He’s Lifeless, after all.
 And, what was that Jewels said to him?

 Howl of the Sun.
-A nonsense phrase, it seemed.
-Vivenna, however, suspected something more of it.
-She filed it away, then followed as they left the building.
+Vivenna filed it away, then followed as they left the building.

 #

 A short time later, the group finally reached their home.
 Peprin ran out excitedly, jabbering questions about the attack.
-He went to Jewels first, asking her questions, though she brushed him off.
+He went to Jewels first, though she brushed him off.
 As Vivenna entered the building, he moved up to her.
 “Vivenna?
 What happened?”

 She just shook her head.